gvsafronov/flux/TLS.md

 To manually run a Redis server with TLS mode (assuming `gen-test-certs.sh` was invoked so sample certificates/keys are available):

-    ./src/keydb-server --tls-port 6379 --port 0 \
+    ./src/fluidb-server --tls-port 9470 --port 0 \
-        --tls-cert-file ./tests/tls/keydb.crt \
+        --tls-cert-file ./tests/tls/fluidb.crt \
-        --tls-key-file ./tests/tls/keydb.key \
+        --tls-key-file ./tests/tls/fluidb.key \
         --tls-ca-cert-file ./tests/tls/ca.crt

-To connect to this Redis server with `keydb-cli`:
+To connect to this Redis server with `fluidb-cli`:

-    ./src/keydb-cli --tls \
+    ./src/fluidb-cli --tls \
-        --cert ./tests/tls/keydb.crt \
+        --cert ./tests/tls/fluidb.crt \
-        --key ./tests/tls/keydb.key \
+        --key ./tests/tls/fluidb.key \
         --cacert ./tests/tls/ca.crt

-This will disable TCP and enable TLS on port 6379.
+This will disable TCP and enable TLS on port 9470.
 It's also possible to have both TCP and TLS available, but you'll need to assign different ports.

-To make a Replica connect to the master using TLS, use `--tls-replication yes`, and to make KeyDB Cluster use TLS across nodes use `--tls-cluster yes`.
+To make a Replica connect to the master using TLS, use `--tls-replication yes`, and to make fluidb Cluster use TLS across nodes use `--tls-cluster yes`.

 Connections
 -----------